Gerald Murnane: Work

 Murnane's first two books, Tamarisk Row (1974) and A Lifetime on Clouds (1976), seem to be semi-autobiographical accounts of his childhood and adolescence.
 Both are composed largely of very long but grammatical sentences.
+A Lifetime on Clouds was the subject to heavy, unwanted cuts by Murnane's publisher.
+A Season on Earth, the unabridged version of this book, was first printed in 2019.

 In 1982, he attained his mature style with The Plains, a short novel about an unnamed filmmaker who travels to "inner Australia", where he endeavours to film the plains under the patronage of wealthy landowners.
 The novel has been termed a fable, parable or allegory.
 The novel is both a metaphysical parable about appearance and reality, and a parodic examination of traditions and cultural horizons.
 It has been suggested that the book's opening features a narrator expressing an outlook that is typical to Murnane's writing:Twenty years ago, when I first arrived on the plains, I kept my eyes open.
 I looked for anything in the landscape that seemed to hint at some elaborate meaning behind appearances.My journey to the plains was much less arduous than I afterwards described it.
 And I cannot even say that at a certain hour I knew I had left Australia.
 But I recall clearly a succession of days when the flat land around me seemed more and more a place that only I could interpret.The Plains was followed by Landscape With Landscape (1985), Inland (1988), Velvet Waters (1990), and Emerald Blue (1995).
 A book of essays, Invisible Yet Enduring Lilacs, appeared in 2005.
-These books are all concerned with the relation between memory, image, and landscape, and frequently with the relation between fiction and non-fiction.
+These books are all concerned with the relation between memory, image, and landscape, and frequently with the relation between fiction and non-fiction, using elements of autofiction and metafiction.